-Past winners of The Young Stationers’ Prize have been Ian Buckley of Prima Software, Ella Kahn and Bryony Woods, founders of Diamond Kahn & Woods Literary Agency (seen in the photo above); Angela Clarke, novelist, playwright, and columnist; and Katie Glass, of the Sunday Times.
-Proxime accesserunt prizes have been awarded to Laura Summers, Rosamund Urwin, Nicholas Coveney and Andrew Barker.
+Past winners of The Young Stationers’ Prize have been Amy Hutchinson of BOSS (2019) Dr Shane Tilton of Ohio Northern University (2018), Ian Buckley of Prima Software (2017); Ella Kahn and Bryony Woods, founders of Diamond Kahn & Woods Literary Agency (2016); Angela Clarke, novelist, playwright, and columnist (2015); and Katie Glass, of the Sunday Times (2014).

 Who should apply?

-To qualify for the prize, nominees should be under the age of 40 and able to demonstrate an interest in the activities of the Company, and have the attributes relevant to membership.
+To qualify for the prize, nominees should be under the age of 40, and working in one of the trades represented by the Stationers’ Company.
+Applications will be evaluated against the following criteria: